chris-short/chrisshort.net/content/abstracts/burnout++.md

 ## Abstract

 Burnout happens at some point in everyone's career.
 But, what happens when burnout is taking place amongst other things?
 Your s/o having a miscarriage?
 Veteran dealing with time in service and injuries from it?
 Becoming unemployed?
 Let's discuss coping mechanisms.
-Let's overcome this together!

 ## Description